nafSadh/ai-art/_posts/2023-10-07-starry-downtown.md

 A starry downtown walk unveils a lively, artistically sci-fi scene.
 {:class="display-6"}

+I like downtown scene.
+I wanted to see how image generation models imagines it.
+So, I pitched the following text:

 > I'm walking on the road on a starry night.
 Suddenly I see a shop that offers
 > tea, coffee and light snacks.
 A bookstore next to it.
 I ponder what to do next.
 > Coffee smells good, and I like books.
 There are a few people here and there.
 A